hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 * This is because it is fairly valuable to get brown cards out of the hand as soon as possible in case blocking cards are drawn.
 ```

-**Gray Pink and Dark Omni Pseudo Saves**
+**Dark Omni & Gray Pink Pseudo Saves**

 ```
-* This convention only applies in variants with a Chiaroscuro Pink or Dark Omni suit .
+* This convention only applies in variants with a Dark Omni or Gray Pink suit .
-* Chiaroscuro Pink or Dark Omni cards on chop should be saved with number 5 clue. *Pink Promise* does not apply in this variant.
+* Dark Omni or Gray Pink cards on chop should be saved with number 5 clue. *Pink Promise* does not apply in this variant.
 ```

-**Gray Pink and Dark Omni Pseudo-Rank Saves**
+**Dark Omni & Gray Pink Pseudo-Rank Saves**

 ```
-* This convention only applies in variants with a Chiaroscuro Pink or Dark Omni suit.
+* This convention only applies in variants with a Dark Omni or Gray Pink suit.
-* In situations where there are critical cards behind Chiaroscuro Pink or Dark Omni cards, you are also allowed to *Fake Save* the cards with any number (either 2, 3, or 4).
+* In situations where there are critical cards behind Dark Omni or Gray Pink cards, you are also allowed to *Fake Save* the cards with any number (either 2, 3, or 4).
 (Again, *Pink Promise* does not apply to this variant.)
 ```

 **The Bad Touch Layered Finesse (Bluffs that Blind-Play a Duplicated Card)**